falkr/ttm4115/pages/prep-components.md

 ---
 type: figure
 source: figures/components/airgate-discovery.png
-caption: "A possible component-based structure for the Airgate system."
+caption: "The interactions going on between the components to provide and use the right component for the turnstile, using the concept of services."
 ---